SamuraiRanderson/SamuraiRanderson.github.io/P3-Classic-Arcade-Game-Clone/README.md

 * Collect 100 points by collecting random items (shopping bag, chocolate bar, pizza, soda or coffee) that spawn on the game canvas.

+To play the game you can [Click Here](http://samurairanderson.github.io/P3-Classic-Arcade-Game-Clone)!

-## Good luck & thanks for playing!!
+#### Good luck & thanks for playing!!

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797

-for self-checking their submission.